-To assist the Committee, the original report to the Planning Committee on 30th May 2018 is replicated below with any relevant updates indicated in bold and in [square brackets].
+To assist the Committee, the original report to the Planning Committee on 30th May 2018 is replicated below with any relevant updates from the 21st August 2018 Committee and proposed revisions to the current resolution indicated in bold and in [square brackets].

-1 Executive Summary
+1. Executive Summary